Police Probe Universal Wealth Management, an Ipswich Wealth Management Firm.

 Our advice to anyone who receives this type of promotional marketing and material or sales pitch is to go and speak to their local Solicitor…who will be regulated and who may even offer a free initial meeting/consultation such as the we offer.

-Only a few months ago, Jennifer Laskey of this firm, wrote an insightful article on why you should consider very carefully, who you take your advice from when it comes to Wills & Trusts.
+You should consider very carefully, who you take your advice from when it comes to Wills & Trusts.
 In brief:

 - In England and Wales the practice of making a Will is one that requires no qualification.